Image from the Marvel Developers API

 You’ll notice that two keys are needed.
 You can get those from the https://developer.marvel.com website after registering.

-Once the configuration is in place and the MCP server is started, the @codewithdan/marvel-mcp package will be downloaded from npm and the server will be started locally.
+Once the configuration is in place and the MCP server is started by selecting the Start option above “marvel-mcp” in the file, the @codewithdan/marvel-mcp package will be downloaded from npm and the server will be run locally.
 From there, a user can interact with the MCP host and ask questions about Marvel characters and comics.
 Here’s an example of doing that from GitHub Copilot.

 Examples of additional prompts could include: